-All dharmas are first understood and realized by consciousness before the manas can understand and realize them.
-This is because the manas lacks sufficient wisdom and must rely on the cognitive abilities of consciousness.
-Consciousness knows many dharmas, but the manas does not.
-The manas finds it difficult to comprehend and realize them.
+All dharmas are first understood and realized by consciousness, after which the manas can understand and realize them.
+This is because the manas lacks sufficient wisdom and must rely on the thinking capacity of consciousness.
+Regarding many dharmas, consciousness knows them, but the manas does not; the manas is not easily able to understand and realize them.

-The consciousness of modern people is too clever; they easily grasp principles intellectually.
-However, the manas is severely obscured by greed, hatred, delusion, and afflictions, creating a stark contrast.
-If one becomes content with merely the intellectual understanding of consciousness, problems will arise, and Buddhism might rapidly decline as a result.
-Before the emergence of the Platform Sutra of the Sixth Patriarch, Buddhists engaged in genuine practice, all cultivating concentration and practicing Chan meditation; they never indulged in mere "verbal Chan."
-After the Platform Sutra appeared, the direction shifted.
-When people gathered, it was all "verbal Chan."
-Having read the contents of the Platform Sutra, they all felt they understood Chan and no longer needed to laboriously practice Chan meditation.
-They believed there was nothing left to cultivate, so they gathered together to engage in eloquent talk without any actual cultivation.
+Modern people’s consciousness is too clever and easily grasps various principles, while their manas is severely obscured by greed, hatred, delusion, and afflictions, creating a stark contrast.
+If one becomes content with the understanding of consciousness alone, problems will arise, and Buddhism might quickly decline as a result.
+Before the emergence of The Platform Sutra of the Sixth Patriarch, Buddhists all engaged in actual practice, cultivating concentration and Chan meditation, never indulging in empty talk.
+After The Platform Sutra appeared, the direction shifted.
+When people gathered, it was all empty talk because, after reading the contents of The Platform Sutra, they all felt they understood Chan Dharma and no longer needed to toil with Chan meditation, believing there was nothing left to cultivate.
+Thus, they merely engaged in eloquent but empty talk together, lacking any actual cultivation.
 People today are even more like this.

 0